-While there are many dos, don’ts, and tips and tricks for a smooth postoperative recovery, the most important thing to do is to follow your doctor’s instructions and to call your doctor if anything feels wrong.
+While there are many dos, don’ts, tips, and tricks for a smooth postoperative recovery, the most important thing to do is to follow your doctor’s instructions and to call your doctor if anything feels wrong.

 How atHand® Overbed Table System Can Help

 There are all sorts of products that are designed to make the recovery process easier, but one item that you don’t want to be without is an atHand® Overbed Table System.
-These table systems are especially beneficial if you’re on your own after surgery, though they can be beneficial for those who want to maintain their independence during the recovery period.
+These table systems are especially beneficial if you’re on your own after surgery, though they can be valuable to anyone who wants to maintain their independence during the recovery period.

-We’re proud to offer an overbed table system that includes all sorts of features, including:
+We’re proud to offer an overbed table system that includes all sorts of features, such as:

 - Power & USB ports

 - Storage cabinet

 - Easy-glide table

 - Two locking wheels

 Moving after surgery can be limited—so, by having an atHand® Overbed Table System, you can have everything you need within an arm’s reach.
 Our table system offers plenty of storage so that you can have access to remotes, smart devices, medications, and anything else you need on a daily basis.